Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Method

-We implement $\mathcal{A}$ using hash-grid positional encoding \cite{Muller22_iNGP} and a lightweight MLP to enhance efficiency and achieve a compact and continuous representation, inspired by NvdiffRec \cite{Munkberg22_Nvdiffrec}.
-This neural appearance model can be robustly learned, even as the mesh faces changes from $(\mathcal{V}_{t-1}, \mathcal{F}_{t-1})$ to $(\mathcal{V}_t, \mathcal{F}_t)$.
-Fig. \ref{fig:appearance_neural_knn} illustrates the experimental comparison between the two approaches.
-The neural appearance model can achieve nearly 40x speed-up and better learned details than the straightforward nearest neighbor searching approach.
+We implement $\mathcal{A}$ using hash-grid positional encoding \cite{Muller22_iNGP} and a lightweight MLP, inspired by NvdiffRec \cite{Munkberg22_Nvdiffrec}.
+This design ensures that the appearance representation is compact and efficient to evaluate during training.
+Since $\mathcal{A}$ predicts appearance solely based on 3D position, it remains unaffected by changes in mesh connectivity.
+This enables consistent learning even when the mesh changes from $(\mathcal{V}_{t-1}, \mathcal{F}_{t-1})$ to $(\mathcal{V}_t, \mathcal{F}_t)$.
+As shown in Fig.~\ref{fig:appearance_neural_knn}, our neural appearance model achieves nearly 40$\times$ speed-up and improved visual fidelity compared to the nearest-neighbor averaging approach.

-Additionally, we set the opacity to $\alpha=1$ to avoid semi-transparent faces.
+Additionally, we fix the opacity to $\alpha = 1$ for all Gaussians to avoid semi-transparent surfaces and simplify appearance learning.